Differentially Private Quantiles with Smaller Error: Proposed Algorithm:

 \subsection{Implementation Details}

-Outlined in Algorithm~\ref{alg:slice-quant}, $\algsq$ is provided with the following parameters: (1) $(w, \epsilon_1)$, an error guarantee (to be set later) and privacy budget for $\cc$; (2) $(\ell, \epsilon_2)$, the minimum list size (to be set later) and privacy budget for $\sq$; (3) a probability $\gamma$ of outputting a random value which we assume for now is $0$, and (4) data domain bounds $(a,b)$.
+Outlined in Algorithm~\ref{alg:slice-quant}, $\algsq$ is provided with the following parameters: (1) $(w, \epsilon_1)$, an error bound (to be set later) and privacy budget for $\cc$; (2) $(\ell, \epsilon_2)$, the minimum list size (to be set later) and privacy budget for $\sq$; (3) a probability $\gamma$ of outputting a random value which we assume for now is $0$, and (4) data domain bounds $[0,b]$.
+We can instantiate the algorithm with any $\sq$ that satisfies $\epsilon_2$-DP.

 A technical challenge arises after sampling the vector $\tilde{\mathbf{r}} = \langle \tdr_1, \ldots, \tdr_m\rangle$: there is no guarantee that the generated slices would be non-overlapping, which would invalidate our privacy analysis \footnote{As a simple counter-example, suppose the $\tdr_i$ all ended up equal.
 Then, every slice could potentially change for an adjacent dataset, and the privacy parameter could be as high as $m\epsilon$.}.
 We address this as follows.
 We define the following set for notational convenience: